 For more information about the Presidential Fellowship, please contact your academic department.

 Many degree programs have their own scholarship funds to award to graduate and professional students at their discretion.
-These awards, which often come from funding that The Graduate School makes available to the deans, vary in amount and eligibility.
+These awards, which often come from funding that the Graduate School makes available to the deans, vary in amount and eligibility.
 Please contact your academic department for nomination deadlines, academic requirements and more information.

 Each year, the College of Arts and Sciences (CAS) offers 25 Dean’s Scholarships to outstanding graduate students pursuing a program within the college.
-The scholarship carries a generous stipend, and will be renewable for up to three additional years.
-Please visit the CAS Dean’s Scholarship website or contact your department for more information about the program.
+The scholarship carries a generous stipend and will be renewable for up to three additional years.
+Please visit the CAS Dean’s Scholarship website or contact your academic department for more information about the program.